kerryland/stuntbyte-sftools/docs/deployment-tool.md

 ## Step 1\.
 Install it.

 Currently the deployment tool is embedded within the JDBC driver.
+You have to [install that](/docs/jdbc-driver/jdbc-configuration.md) and use the JDBC SQL Tool of your choice (I like [SQL Workbench/J](http://www.sql-workbench.net/)).
-You have to [install that first](/jdbc-driver/jdbc-configuration).
-We've added some new commands to the JDBC driver.
+We've added some new 'SQL' commands to the JDBC driver.

 ## Step 2\.
 Write a script to create a deployment file